 How does it work?

 A team of up to 10 surfers come together to form a Clan.
-There are 5 divisions contested Open, Juniors, Ladies, Longboard and Masters.
+There are 7 divisions that may be contested Open, Junior Boys, Junior Girls, u14s, Ladies, Longboard and Masters.
 Each team member can compete in a division and receive points for their Clan based on how well they surf against others in their division.
 The Clan with the most overall points at the end of the event wins the Gathering of the Clans.

 What happens if there is no waves?

 Tiree has very reliable surfing conditions and the event will run on the dates set.
 If necessary competition may run on a travel day ie straight off the ferry

 Entry cost £20 per clan with proceeds will go towards the Scottish Surfing Federation.
 Everyone planning on entering the competition will have to join the Scottish Surfing Federation inorder to take part via www.thessf.com

 The teams are made up of 10 competitors with a Captain (Clan chief) and at least 2 entrees capable and willing to judge.
 Each team will have 10 scoring surfers in the event.
 There are 7 divisions that may be contested depending on numbers:

 •Junior Boys (under 18 on 01/01)

 •Junior Girls (under 18 on 01/01)

 •Longboard (minimum 9ft long)